 Class A RVs: The Mobile Mansions of the Road

 Length: 26 to 45 feet

 Class A RVs are the largest recreational vehicles.
-These bus-sized vehicles are customizable and allow you to make it as simple or as extravagant as you want.
-They can sleep up to 10 people and feature high-class amenities, which can include, king or queen size beds, full-sized kitchen, bunkhouses and so much more.
+These bus-sized vehicles are customizable and allow you to make them as simple or as extravagant as you want.
+They can sleep up to 10 people and feature high-class amenities, including king or queen-size beds, full-sized kitchens, bunkhouses, and so much more.
 Travel in style while having some serious square footage in a Class A RV.

-In Texas, you need to have a Class A or B Non-Commercial License to operate any vehicle more than 26,000 pounds.
+In Texas, you must have a Class A or B Non-Commercial License to operate any vehicle over 26,000 pounds.
 Class A RVs can weigh more than that, so it is something to consider before purchasing.

 Class B RVs: The Camper Van

 Class B RVs are often called camper vans and are the smallest of the three driveable RV classes.
 They resemble a large van rather than a house on wheels, and without a doubt, have less livability space and sleeping areas than the Class C and Class A RVs.
 Class B vehicles are for people who want something that allows them to pick up and go easily, provides a basic space to sleep and store personal items.
 Popular Class B vehicles include the Mercedes Sprinter, Ford Transit, and Ram Promaster.